GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     str(snp_genes)
     ```

-Vectors are quite important in R. Another data type that we will work
+Vectors are very important in R. Another data type that we will work
 with later in this lesson, data frames, are collections of vectors.
 What
 we learn here about vectors will pay off even more when we start working
 with data frames.